-To seek public comment on the proposed uses of funds, the narrative portion of the draft amended IUP was made available for a 14-day public comment period.
-This amendment does not alter the current Project Priority List or any other project list in the IUP.
-The narrative portion of the draft amended SFY 2018 CWSRF IUP, dated September 28, 2017, was announced as follows:
+To seek public comment on the proposed uses of funds, the draft amended IUP narrative was made available for a 14-day public comment period.
+The draft amended SFY 2020 CWSRF IUP was announced as follows:

-- Public notification of the draft amended IUP, the public comment period, and public hearing notice were posted on the TWDB website at www.twdb.texas.gov. - A notice of the public hearing was published in the Texas Register. - A copy of the draft amended IUP was sent to EPA.
+- Public notification of the draft amended IUP and the public comment period was posted on the TWDB website at www.twdb.texas.gov. - The notice was sent via email to all entities that submitted projects for the draft amended SFY 2020 IUP and everyone who had signed up to received TWDB email notifications. - A copy of the draft amended IUP was sent to EPA.